My Story

 I’ve earned three national awards for teaching and eLearning innovation from the National Council of Instructional Administrators, the National Institute for Staff and Organizational Development, and the Sloan-Consortium.
 I’ve authored a book called, “Say This, Not That to Your Professor: 20 Talking Tips for College Success” (Cognella, Pearson).
 I’ve written college advice articles for USA Today and the Washington Post, and contributed to an article in U.S. News and World Report.

-Outside of my faculty/advising career, I am an instructional designer who has built courses in myriad disciplines for universities across the country for iDesign.
-My earlier instructional design expertise resulted in my serving on a Gates Foundation Open Course Library grant for two years through the State Board of Community and Technical colleges.
-All this to say I’ve seen the curriculum for many different courses outside of my field over the years.
+My earlier instructional design expertise led me to serve on a Gates Foundation Open Course Library grant for two years.
+All this to say I’ve reviewed curriculum for many different courses outside of my field over the years.

 Publications